 In its original form, the DREAM Act would have ensured access to higher education for undocumented students, requiring that these young people graduate from community college, finish two years of a four-year degree, and/or serve two years in the U.S. military.
 And while these students couldn’t receive Pell grants, they would have access to various financial aid options like federal work-study programs and loans.

 Deferred Action for Childhood Arrivals (DACA)—2012

-In 2012, after over ten years of congressional foot-dragging and legislative punting, President Obama issued an executive order: the Deferred Action for Childhood Arrivals (DACA).
-This policy allows undocumented individuals brought to the United States as children the opportunity to apply for a renewable authorization to legally remain in the United States without the threat of deportation.
+In 2012, after over 10 years of congressional foot-dragging and legislative punting, President Obama issued an executive order: the Deferred Action for Childhood Arrivals (DACA).
+This policy allows undocumented individuals brought to the U.S. as children the opportunity to apply for a renewable authorization to legally remain in the U.S. without the threat of deportation.

-In short, the DACA policy allows these undocumented young people access to essential documents like social security cards and work authorization.
+The DACA policy allows undocumented young people access to essential documents like Social Security numbers and work authorization.
 Additionally, DACA implemented some of the vital elements of the DREAM Act.
 As a result, significant barriers to higher education were removed.

-And while this shift offered a temporary reprieve from administrative hurdles, executive orders lack the permanence of legislation.
+And while this shift offered a break from administrative hurdles, executive orders lack the permanence of legislation.
 As a result, executive actions can easily be reversed by future administrations.

 DACA Changes in the Trump Administration and After

-Thankfully for the nearly 700,000 Dreamers, in June 2020, the United States Supreme Court ruled that the Trump administration’s recission fell short of administrative procedures, placing an undue burden on those benefiting from a long-standing policy.
+Thankfully for the nearly 700,000 Dreamers, in June 2020, the U.S. Supreme Court ruled that the Trump administration’s recission fell short of administrative procedures, placing a burden on those benefiting from a long-standing policy.
 While this ruling didn’t assess the constitutionality of DACA itself, its recipients could breathe a temporary sigh of relief.